HomeAdvocacy

 Jacksonville Sheriff’s Office (JSO) We convinced JSO to address the problem of officer bias against bicyclists with an accident reporting system and officer education program.
 JSO has appointed Chief John Lamb as liaison with the bicycling community and Chief Lamb scrutinizes all Duval County bicycle crash reports.
 Chief Lamb represents the JSO on the Bicycle and Pedestrian Advisory Committee.

-City of Jacksonville (COJ) We persuaded previous mayor John Peyton to issue a *Proclamation* noting equality for bicycling with other transportation modes and to consider the use of sharrows.
+City of Jacksonville (COJ) We persuaded previous mayor John Peyton to issue a *Proclamation* noting equality for bicycling with other transportation modes.
 We have successfully had a number of hazards to cyclists such as potholes, debris, glass, etc, corrected promptly and continue to have cooperation from COJ public works and FDOT maintenance.
-We also provide support for the COJ Bicycle and Pedestrian Coordinator.
+We also provide support for Denise Chaplick Bicycle and Pedestrian Coordinator for Jacksonville.
 We represent the NFBC at the City of Jacksonville Bicycle and Pedestrian Advisory Council, which is functioning as an informal advocacy group.

-Florida Department of Transportation (FDOT) Our relationship with FDOT resulted in an internal education program for the rights of cyclists to access in construction zones; improved warning signs at the intersection of I-95 and Old St. Augustine Rd. where a motorist killed Chastity Rettiger and injured her cycling companion.
+Florida Department of Transportation (FDOT) Our relationship with FDOT resulted in an internal education program for the rights of people who bike to access in construction zones; improved warning signs at the intersection of I-95 and Old St. Augustine Rd. where a motorist killed Chastity Rettiger and injured her cycling companion.

-Upcoming is the placement of bicycling signs in the “gap” on Atlantic Blvd. between San Pablo Rd and Florida Blvd to provide greater motorist and cyclist awareness.
-FDOT has installed sharrows on Park in front of the Kummer Museum and will soon install them on the Bridge of Lions in St. Augustine.
+FDOT has installed sharrows on Park Avenue in front of the Kummer Museum and on the Bridge of Lions in St. Augustine.
 We have participated in internal safety programs at FDOT and the Jacksonville Transit Authority.

 We have successfully advocated for signal timing changes on several popular routes so cyclists can safely cross major intersections without getting caught facing a red light.

-We have successfully addressed numerous commercial firms that have violated bicyclists' rights of way and placed our riders in jeopardy, and in all cases our efforts have been met with appreciation by the firms involved.
-No company wants its drivers disobeying the law and placing cyclists in jeopardy.
+We have successfully addressed numerous commercial firms that have violated cyclists' rights-of-way and placed our riders in jeopardy, and in all cases our efforts have been met with appreciation by the firms involved.
+No company wants its drivers disobeying the law and placing people who bike in jeopardy.

 What Can You Do?

-Report road hazards to cyclists such as potholes, debris, defective signals, etc., promptly to 630-CITY (630-2489) or online at http://630city.coj.net/ and follow up to make sure your request is taken care of.
+Report road hazards and dangerous conditions such as potholes, debris, defective signals, etc., promptly to 630-CITY (630-2489) or online at http://630city.coj.net/ and follow up to make sure your request is taken care of.
 Ask your city council person for help if you don't receive a prompt response.
-OR, contact your NFBC advocate Bert Shaw at bertram_s@hotmail.com Be specific in what the hazard is and the location.
+OR, contact your NFBC advocate Steve Tocknell @advocacy@nfbc.us Be specific in what the hazard is and the location.
 It is the cities' responsibility to come up with the solution.
 Don't try to tell them how to do their job.

 Know Your Rights.
 Become familiar with the Bicyclists' Bill of Rights.*